Generalized Persistence Algorithm for Decomposing Multi-parameter Persistence Modules: Abstract

 \section{Abstract}

-The classical persistence algorithm virtually computes the unique decomposition of a persistence module implicitly given by an input simplicial filtration.
+The classical persistence algorithm computes the unique decomposition of a persistence module implicitly given by an input simplicial filtration.
 Based on matrix reduction, this algorithm is a cornerstone of the emergent area of topological data analysis.
 Its input is a simplicial filtration defined over the integers $\mathbb{Z}$ giving rise to a $1$-parameter persistence module.
-It has been recognized that multi-parameter version of persistence modules given by simplicial filtrations over $d$-dimensional integer grids $\mathbb{Z}^d$ is equally or perhaps more important in data science applications.
-However, in the multi-parameter setting, one of the main challenges is that topological summaries based on algebraic structure such as decompositions and bottleneck distances cannot be as efficiently computed as in the $1$-parameter case because there is no known extension of the persistence algorithm to multi-parameter persistence modules.
-The Meataxe algorithm, a popular one known for computing such a decomposition runs in $\tilde{O}(n^{6(d+1)})$ time where $n$ is the size of the input filtration.
-We present for the first time a generalization of the persistence algorithm based on a generalized matrix reduction technique that runs in $O(n^{2\omega+1})$ time for $d=2$ and in $O(n^{d(2\omega + 1)})$ time for $d>2$ where $\omega<2.373$ is the exponent for matrix multiplication.
-Various structural and computational results connecting the graded modules from commutative algebra to matrix reductions are established through the course.
+It has been recognized that multiparameter version of persistence modules given by simplicial filtrations over $d$-dimensional integer grids $\mathbb{Z}^d$ is equally or perhaps more important in data science applications.
+However, in the multiparameter setting, one of the main challenges is that topological summaries based on algebraic structure such as decompositions and bottleneck distances cannot be as efficiently computed as in the $1$-parameter case because there is no known extension of the persistence algorithm to multiparameter persistence modules.
+We present an efficient algorithm to compute the unique decomposition of a finitely presented persistence module $M$ defined over the multiparameter $\mathbb{Z}^d$.
+The algorithm first assumes that the module is presented with a set of $N$ generators and relations that are \emph{distinctly graded}.
+Based on a generalized matrix reduction technique it runs in $O(N^{2\omega+1})$ time where $\omega<2.373$ is the exponent for matrix multiplication.
+This is much better than the well known algorithm called Meataxe which runs in $\tilde{O}(N^{6(d+1)})$ time on such an input.
+In practice, persistence modules are usually induced by simplicial filtrations.
+With such an input consisting of $n$ simplices, our algorithm runs in $O(n^{(d-1)(2\omega + 1)})$ time for $d\geq 2$.
+For the special case of zero dimensional homology, it runs in time $O(n^{2\omega +1})$.